yehiarasheed/processing4/README.md

 To get started, clone this repository to your machine and build the code.
 For instructions, check out our guide on [How to Build Processing](build/README.md).

 We welcome new contributors.
 The work on Processing 4.0 was done by a [tiny number of people](https://github.com/processing/processing4/graphs/contributors?from=2019-10-01&to=2022-08-09&type=c).
 Every contribution helps!

+### Structure of the Repository
+The Processing software consists of two main parts:

+1. **The Core Library:** This includes essential components such as the graphics renderer, event handling, input/output (I/O) functions, and mathematical utilities.
+2. **The Processing Development Environment (PDE):** This includes a text editor, a pre-processor, a contributions manager, and other tools to assist with writing and managing code.

 ### About the Processing 4.0 release